Roof vent boot replacement costs between $150 and $500 for labor and parts

 You can replace a single roof vent boot—possibly two—on a standard roof using silicone or rubber boots at this price range.
 If one area in your home, such as the kitchen or bathroom, is leaking, you can likely hire a pro for a single replacement at this cost.

-Roofing companies typically charge between $55 and $75 per hour for labor.
+Roofing companies typically charge between $55 and $75 per hour for labor—though some companies have a service call minimum and charge by the project.
 A handyperson might save you some money, but hiring someone who’s licensed, bonded, and insured to work on a roof is always a good idea.

 $250 to $500

-Completing your roof vent replacement project on an entire roof is possible at this price range.
+Replacing two to four roof vent boots in this price range is possible.
 Labor costs are generally between $200 and $400 for the whole roof.
 So long as you’re installing new silicone or rubber boots, under $500 is reasonable.

-Beyond $500, you might also consider installing lifetime pipe flashing instead of a rubber boot.
-Made of steel and other heavy-duty materials, these products cost between $50 and $200 each but come with a guaranteed lifetime warranty.
+For $500 or more, you can replace all your roof vent boots—most new construction houses have eight of them.
+You might also consider installing lifetime pipe flashing instead of a rubber boot.
+Made of lead and other heavy-duty materials, these products cost between $50 and $200 each but come with a guaranteed lifetime warranty.

 How Much Does It Cost to Replace Roof Vent Boots Yourself?